Akuli/oomph/README.md

 - streams, as an alternative to lists
     - doesn't seem to turn `O(n^2)` algorithms into `O(n)` algorithms
 - `(a / b).floor()` with integers `a` and `b` doesn't have to involve floats at runtime
+- `foo.split(bar).first()` creates unnecessary list, e.g. with empty `bar` this is linear time but could be optimized to constant time

 ## Self-hosted compiler